Performing Arts Department

 The Performing Arts department has produced major whole-school productions such as 'Sweeney Todd', 'Beauty and the Beast', ‘Les Miserables’, ‘Annie’ and ‘Godspell’ and is committed to providing students with the skills and opportunities beyond the normal curriculum.
 In addition to this, every opportunity is taken to showcase the students’ talents and abilities throughout the various school events; for example, through the annual Carol Service, various concerts, informal recitals and a GCSE showcase evening, which promote the cultural capital of the school.

 Students do have the option to have additional instrumental or vocal tuition provided by visiting peripatetic teachers.
-Please speak to either Mr Rushworth for more information in the music department.
+Please speak to Mr Turner for more information in the music department.